PA Curriculum

 Supervised Clinical Practice Experiences

 Students spend the second year rotating through assigned medical disciplines and one elective rotation.
-These rotations will take place at various clinical sites in the surrounding area.
+These rotations will take place at various clinical sites throughout New England.
 Students are under the direct supervision of their clinical preceptor and will follow the preceptor's work schedule (possible nights and/or weekends).
 There are three scheduled breaks throughout the clinical year.
 All additional breaks and holidays during this year will correspond with the schedule of the student's clinical preceptor.

 The Tufts PA Program has affiliation agreements with over 120 different clinical sites, the majority of which are within 60 miles of downtown Boston.
 These include major teaching hospitals in and around the city, community hospitals in suburban and rural areas, neighborhood health clinics, and private practices.
 Through 4-5-week long rotation blocks, our students are given multiple opportunities to experience health care in many different types of settings and medical disciplines in culturally diverse areas.